 The Equality Act (2010) defines disability as a physical or mental impairment that: “has a ‘substantial’ and ‘long-term’ negative effect on a person’s ability to do normal daily activities.”
 The Act classifies “substantial” as being more than “minor or trivial”.
 For example, it takes much longer than it usually would to complete a daily task, such as getting dressed.
 Meanwhile, “long-term” is defined as 12 months or more.

 This definition includes sensory impairments, such as hearing or sight loss, and long-term health conditions like diabetes, epilepsy and cancer.
-Children and young people with these types of conditions don’t necessarily have SEN. But wherever a disabled child or young person requires special educational provision, they will be covered by the SEN definition.
-Now, let’s explore this relationship between SEN and disability a little deeper.
+Children and young people with these types of conditions don’t necessarily have SEN. However, wherever a disabled child or young person requires special educational provision, they will be covered by the SEN definition.
+Now, let’s explore this relationship between special educational needs and disability a little deeper.

-The relationship between disability and special educational needs
+The relationship between special educational needs and disability

 The special educational needs of children and young people are generally thought of in the following four broad areas of need and support: